In every Bug Out Bag discussion group, you’ll hear people talking about their survival fishing kits.

-One of the biggest flaws I see in survival fishing kits is that they only include one size of hook.
-Often times, these hooks are very large.
+One of the most significant flaws I see in survival fishing kits is that they only include one hook size.
+Often, these hooks are very large.

 If you aren’t sure what types of fish will be available, choose small hooks.
 Large fish can bite small hooks, but small fish can’t bite large hooks.
 So, you increase your chances of getting a meal with small hooks.

 While serious fishermen don’t like them, bait keeper hooks are great since you’ll likely be using worms as your bait.

 These are optional but make it easier to find your line.

 Bobbers are also good to have if you aren’t sure if you are getting bites or not.

 Slip bobbers are great for regulating how deep your line goes into the water.

 Of course, anything that floats — such as a piece of cork or Styrofoam — will work in a pinch.

 You’ll need these to get your bait deep enough and also to help with casting the line.